kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ### Precedence, defaulting and validation

 `profile` takes precedence over `resources`.
-If profile field is not set there should be no defaulting happening for the resources.
-Controller should fill the pod template resources according to the selected profile preset.
+If the profile field is not set there should be no defaulting happening for the resources.
+The controller should fill the pod template resources according to the selected profile preset.
-If profile field is set to "Custom", the user must then ( and only then ) set the values for resources manualy.
+If the profile field is set to "Custom", the user must then (and only then) set the values for resources manually.
 Custom resource values together with non-custom profile should be rejected by the validation webhook.